 3. Traditional Series

-The most common and strongest series branding is to keep general color scheme, font and placement the same, while rotating the main image.
+The most common and strongest series branding is to keep the general color scheme, font, and, if possible, placement the same while rotating the main image.
 It’s a traditional way to do things and it will always work.
-It’s very easy to recognize for the readers, looks great and when working with a book cover designer it’s not as expensive as 3 separate books.
-Many designers offer a series branding discount for this type of work, so you don’t need to pay for each cover as completely new one.
+It’s very easy to recognize for the readers, looks great and when working with a book cover designer it’s not as expensive as making covers for individual books.
+Many designers offer a series branding discount for this type of work, so you don’t need to pay for each cover as a completely new one.
 Another example of similar branding below: